- Electroless Nickel Plating

 What is Electralloy™?

-Electro-Coatings' exclusive hard chrome plating process called Electralloy™, delivers a highly corrosion, wear and friction resistant industrial chrome surface without component distortion and coating inconsistencies of traditional chrome plating.
+Electralloy™ is Electro-Coatings' exclusive hard chrome plating process, delivering a highly corrosion, wear, and friction resistant industrial chrome surface without component distortion and coating inconsistencies of traditional chrome plating.
 It can be applied to a wide variety of substrates and geometries.

 As an added bonus, hard chrome or industrial chrome plated parts are far more corrosion resistant than standard chrome plated parts.
 The surface inconsistencies that are a by-product of standard plating do not occur with the dense chromium composition and microscopic thickness of Electralloy coating.
 This attribute offers significant cost savings by allowing the substitution of low cost base metal for expensive corrosion resistant steels.
 Electralloy maintains its anti-corrosion protection across a wide temperature range, yielding consistent friction reduction without degradation by extreme heat or cold.

 - Fights friction without changing component dimensions